 Applications/proposals or awards may include staffing proposals that specify individuals who will work on the project and the extent of the planned involvement of personnel.
-The non-federal entity may change the staffing mix and level of involvement within limits specified by agency policy or in the award, but may be required to obtain federal awarding agency approval of changes in key personnel (as identified in the award, which may differ from the non-federal entity's designation in the application/proposal) and changes in the principal investigator's/project director's time commitment/level of participation in the project.
-For grants and cooperative agreements, this may include not only a change in the principal investigator or project director but also the disengagement from the project for more than three months, or a 25 percent reduction in time devoted to the project, by the approved project director or principal investigator (OMB Circular A-110 sections.25(c)(2) and (3)/2 CFR sections 200.308(c)(1) (ii) and (iii)).
+The non-federal entity may change the staffing mix and level of involvement within limits specified by agency policy or in the award but may be required to obtain federal awarding agency approval of changes in key personnel (as identified in the award, which may differ from the non-federal entity's designation in the application/proposal) and changes in the principal investigator's/project director's time commitment/level of participation in the project.
+For grants and cooperative agreements, this may include not only a change in the principal investigator or project director but also the disengagement from the project for more than three months, or a 25 percent reduction in time devoted to the project, by the approved project director or principal investigator 2 CFR sections 200.308(c) (2) and (3)).
 For cost-reimbursement contracts under the FAR, specific key personnel requirements are included in the contract (or task order).